OpenInternet/Infosec-infosheets/Infosheet passkeys passwordless.md

 # Infosheet: Passkeys (or ‘passwordless’ login)

 In recent years, a new login standard has emerged that is commonly referred to as passkeys or ‘passwordless’ login.
-(The formal name for the standard is WebAuthn or FIDO2, but you’ll rarely encounter those terms).
+(The formal name for the standard is *WebAuthn* or *FIDO2*, but you’ll rarely encounter those terms).
 They aim to solve the shortcomings of other forms of two-factor authentication (2FA), which were either vulnerable to phishing attacks (such as those involving codes being sent by SMS or email) or relied on an easy-to-lose physical USB key.
 Passkeys are also significantly easier to use than other existing 2FA methods, as they securely log in a user without needing them to type in a password.

 ## How do passkeys work, anyway?